 A good emergency radio that can be run on a variety of power sources is something you should consider adding to your preps, so you can stay informed and entertained.

-In this post, I have attempted to throw a few ideas out there for affordable, best emergency radios to add to your preps.
+In this post, I have attempted to throw a few ideas out there for affordable, best prepper radios to add to your setup.
+Just keep in mind, we won’t be covering MURS or Ham radio systems.

 Criteria For A Good Emergency Radio

-An emergency radio needs to have little demands in terms of power consumption.
-It is best if there is some way to have an energy source like a hand crank or a solar panel built in.
+An emergency radio needs to have little demand in terms of power consumption.
+It is best if there is some way to have a renewable energy source like a hand crank or a solar panel built-in.
 If you have a battery-powered radio then go for one that takes AA or AAA batteries since they are the most common battery sizes and easier to find.
 It is also easy to store some rechargeables and keep them topped off with a solar battery charger for use in multiple devices.

 Some radios have a NOAA weather band, AM/FM, shortwave, and a public alert band while others may have only one or two of these features.
 Make sure to read the fine print so you know what bands you are getting for your money.
 Personally, I don’t care about AM frequencies but the other bands may all be quite nice to have in a major emergency or when hacking it out in the bush.